 In conclusion, mixture of 5a, rye, and the mixture of rye and crimson clover were the best cover crops in terms of biomass production and improving soybean performance.
 However, mixture of 5a was superior when soil health improvements were also considered.

 Educational & Outreach Activities

-The project includes involvement of a graduate student for the implementation of the project.
-The PI, co-investigators, and the farmer cooperator will work with the student and train him for cover crop culture and data collection, analysis, and interpretation.
+The PI, co-investigators, and the farmer cooperator worked with the student and trained him for cover crop culture and data collection, analysis, and interpretation.
 We anticipate that this training will help grow a new ‘sustainable agriculture’ professional.

 Publications on cover cropping for weed control, soil health, and soil moisture conservation, based on the results of the proposed project, will be developed after the second field season (2020-2021) data become available and analyzed.

 The conventional row crop producers rely primarily on herbicides for weed control.
 On the other hand, organic row crop producers rely primarily on cultural and mechanical practices to manage weeds, and consider weed control among their greatest production costs.
 Growing numbers of row crop producers are adopting sustainable practices in response to increased demands from both organic livestock producers and final consumers.
 This is evident from expansion of certified organic cropland by nearly 80%, to 3.1 million acres between 2005 and 2011 in the US.
 Thus, development of more effective non-chemical weed management strategies can have substantial positive economic and environmental impacts, as far as conventional (inorganic) and organic row crop production are considered.
 The use of cover crops offers a more sustainable, system-based approach to weed management than herbicides and tillage.